Generic Name: hydralazine (hye-DRAL-a-zeen)

 Brand Name: Generic only.
 No brands available.

-Hydralazine tablets is used for:
+Hydralazine tablets are used for:

 Treating high blood pressure.
 It may be used alone or in combination with other medicines.
 It may also be used for other conditions as determined by your doctor.